kamranahmedse/driver.js/readme.md

 ## Usage and Demo

-Demos and many more usage examples can be found [through the docs page](http://kamranahmed.info/driver).
+Demos and many more usage examples can be found [in the docs page](http://kamranahmed.info/driver).

 ### Highlighting Single Element – [Demo](http://kamranahmed.info/driver#single-element-no-popover)

-If all you want is just highlight a single element, you can do that simply by passing the selector
+You can highlight a single element by simply passing the selector.

 ```javascript
 const driver = new Driver();
 driver.highlight('#create-post');
 ```
-A real world usage example for this could be using it to dim the background and highlight the required element e.g. the way facebook does it on creating a post.
+A real world usage example for this is: using it to dim the background and highlight the required element e.g. the way facebook does it when creating a post.

 ### Highlight and Popover – [Demo](http://kamranahmed.info/driver#single-element-with-popover)

-You can show additional details beside the highlighted element using the popover
+You can show additional details beside the highlighted element using the popover.

 ```javascript
 const driver = new Driver();